 5:30pm: Recovery Together Substance Use & Mental Health Support Group (Zoom 2nd/4th) register here: arcnh.org/recovery-together

 GRASP – Grief and Loss Group (4th Sundays) contact email@example.com for more info

 9:00am: Big Book Step Study, facilitated by Alcoholics Anonymous

 Getting information about recovery support groups during the COVID-19 pandemic has proved very difficult.
 It can be hard to tell which groups are meeting in-person, which have moved to virtual or hybrid, and which have suspended their meetings until further notice.
-ARCNH has thoroughly researched local support group options in an attempt to bring the most current information into one centralized location.
-We are doing our best to frequently update this information to provide you with the most recent information available.
-Please do not hesitate to reach out to us with questions.
 We would be happy to assist you in finding a support group that meets your needs.
-Call: 603-554-8142 or Email: email@example.com
+Call: 603-554-8142 or Email: firstname.lastname@example.org